More than being beautiful and functional, our homes must boost our well-being and make us happy.

-Recommendations: Engage an architect who will help you plan the location of the windows to allow ample amount of morning light to come into your home.
+Recommendations: Engage an designers who will help you plan the location of the windows to allow ample amount of morning light to come into your home.
 A great one will also make sure your windows will frame the relaxing and refreshing view seen from your home.

 It is great to have a large and full window in areas you use during the day (e.g. family room, bedroom).
 Arrange the furniture properly to make sure you feel the sunshine come in.